GabrielSoares-Dev/Boilerplate-laravel-10-serverless/README.md

-# Laravel 10 Boilerplate with clean architecture
+# Laravel 10 Boilerplate with serverless framework

 This Laravel 10 boilerplate provides a robust initial structure for web development, using Laravel version 10 and PHP 8.1.
 It includes various tools to enhance development efficiency, ensuring coding best practices, testing, and ease of deployment.